Updated - Thursday 25th March 2021

-A - We have worked hard in recent weeks with Trafford CCG and the Timperley late Night Pharmacy, the hosts of the Larkhil Centre site, to ensure oue patients have a local service.
+A - We are working with Trafford CCG and the Timperley Late Night Pharmacy, the hosts of the Larkhil Centre site, to ensure our patients have a local service.
 In additional, with the help of the staff at the Late Night Pharmacy we are are routinely reviewing, and contacting, those patients who are in a priority catergory and who have not had a vaccination.

 Q - What do I need to book an appointment?

 A - You will need your NHS Numner, name and Date of Birth.
 All patients invited to book through the national site will received a letter which includes their NHS Number.

 Q - Who do I contact if I have a question about COVID-19 vaccinations?

 A - If you have any other question then please contact the Trafford Clinical Commissioning Group (TCCG) COVID-19 Vaccination Centre contact can be made by email firstname.lastname@example.org.

 Q - When will Timperley Health Centre Open again?